Fri 19 May, 2023 Litigation

 If your answer to either of those questions is yes, then you should contact an NYC police misconduct lawyer for a consultation.
 A lawyer can fully evaluate your situation to determine all legal claims that you may have against the NYPD.

-Selecting Your Lawyer
+Selecting Your Lawyer to Sue the NYPD

 If you think you may have a claim against the NYPD, then you should select which law firm you want to represent you for your lawsuit.